yung-wolf/alx-system_engineering-devops/0x16-api_advanced/README.md

 # 0x16.
 API advanced
-- Python
-- Scripting
-- Back-end
+How to connect and use the Reddit API

+## Environment
+- OS: Ubuntu 20.04 LTS
-- API
+- Language: Python3(version 3.8.5)
+- Style Guide: PEP 8

+## Author
+yung-wolf